 Next, think about who you want to target with your online gaming live streams.
 Do you want to reach people in a specific age demographic or location?
 It will be easier to nail down other specific details regarding your event by figuring out whom you want to reach.

-For example, if you want to target potential youth supports between the ages of 12-17, it wouldn’t be a good idea to host your live stream in the middle of the day on a Wednesday.
+For example, if you want to target youth between the ages of 12-17, it wouldn’t be a good idea to host your live stream in the middle of the day on a Wednesday.
 To ensure you have the best turnout, schedule a time on the weekend and give the appropriate notice.

 Create a budget and timeline

-Sit down with your team to create a budget and a timeline to help you understand how much you can spend on a live stream fundraiser.
+Sit down with your team to create a budget and a timeline to help you understand how much you can spend on a live-stream fundraiser.
 Here are some key questions to ask: